buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_RailwayLevelCrossing.md

+# Pset_RailwayLevelCrossing

 Properties applicable to _IfcFacilityPartCommon_ with PredefinedType set to LEVELCROSSING.
 <!-- end of short definition -->